jackcary/jackcary.com/content/about.md

 When I'm not busy freeing fellow humans from their manual, repetitive, and error-prone workflows, you can find me hiking <a href="https://en.wikipedia.org/wiki/Mount_Mansfield">Mount Mansfield</a> and <a href="https://en.wikipedia.org/wiki/Camel%27s_Hump">Camel's Hump</a>, enjoying international travel, running long distances with my wife Chelsea, and playing the ancient strategy game of <a href="https://en.wikipedia.org/wiki/Go_(game)">Go</a>.

 <div class="text-center">
-  <a href="/contact/" class="btn text-center btn-lg mt-2 mb-5 bg-primary">GET MY BRAIN ON YOUR PROJECT</a>
+  <a href="/contact/" class="btn text-center btn-lg mt-2 mb-5 btn-custom">GET MY BRAIN ON YOUR PROJECT</a>
 </div>

 ## About this Website